LaurentTL/bit-senpai/README.md

 ## Getting Started

-First, run the development server (be sure to use yarn, it's mandatoried):
+First, run the development server (be sure to use yarn, it's mandatory):

 ```bash
 yarn dev